jasoma/destiny-manifest-extractor/README.md

 ### [file-tree](./file-tree.js)

-Converts each manfest entry into a json file and saves them to a file tree based on the language and table name:
+Converts each manfest entry into a json file and saves them to a file tree based on the language, table name, and primary hash/key of the entry:

 ```
 file-tree/